reflectoring/reflectoring.github.io/content/blog/2024/2024-05-15-java-functional-interfaces.md

 ### BinaryOperator

 **The `BinaryOperator` interface represents operation upon two operands of the same type, producing a result of the same type as the operands.**

 ```java
 @FunctionalInterface
 public interface BinaryOperator<T> extends BiFunction<T,T,T> {
   // helper methods
 }
 ```

 `BiFunction` is a specialized functional interface.
-We use it when the operands and the result are all of the same type.
+We use it when the operands and the result are all the same type.
 It has a functional method called `apply()` that takes two objects as input and produces an object of the same type as the operands.

 Let's try out `BinaryOperator`:

 ```java
 @Test
 void binaryOperator() {